digitalerase/deployer-extended-database/README.rst

    dep db:copy [source-instance] --options=target:[target-instance]

 In the background it runs several other tasks to accomplish this.
-Lets assume we want to copy database from live to dev instance.
+Lets assume we want to copy database from production to staging instance.
 We will run following command on you local instance:
 ::

    dep db:copy production --options=target:staging